 28th July 2017

 Bournemouth University (BU) was awarded an institutional hero award at CTSI conference for its work protecting vulnerable people from scamming.
-BU’s Professor Keith Brown, who was collecting the award, has also launched a new textbook on scamming at The Chartered Trading Standards Institute (CTSI) conference in Harrogate.
+BU’s Professor Keith Brown, who collected the award, has also launched a new textbook on scamming at The Chartered Trading Standards Institute (CTSI) conference in Harrogate.
 At the conference, more than 500 attendees from the consumer protection community engaged in a range of talks, workshops and sessions from 27-29 June.

 The conference began with an introductory talk by guest speaker Professor Keith Brown, Director of the Centre for Post Qualifying Social Work (NCPQSW) at BU, who launched his team’s book about financial scamming, “Safeguarding Adults, Scamming and Mental Capacity”, co-authored by BU’s Sally Lee and Dr Lee-Ann Fenge at the event.
 Professor Brown spoke about the ways in which his centre’s research had been developed by working with the police and the Chartered Trading Standards Institute.